HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 DroneOS commands are used to view or alert the operational parameters of a ⬡-Drone.
 You do not have to be a ⬡-Drone to use most of these commands, but they must be used *on* a ⬡-Drone.

-A drone that has at least one of these configuations enabled will be displayed as a ⬢-Drone.
+A drone that has at least one of these configurations enabled will be displayed as a ⬢-Drone.

 ## Speech Optimization
 Speech optimization is a communication enhancement tool usable by ⬡-Drones.
 Associates do not have access to this functionality.

-A ⬡-Drone can convert a short, three digit Speech Optimzation code into a complete Speech Optimization message.
+A ⬡-Drone can convert a short, three digit Speech Optimization code into a complete Speech Optimization message.

 A [full list of Speech Optimization codes](https://www.hexcorp.net/drone-status-codes) can be found on the official HexCorp website.